 Sales has been given the green-light to build a Sales Contract Lifecycle Management (CLM) system in Office 365 and SharePoint to address the concerns and issues plaguing their team, and by association, the entire organization.
-Given the understanding of the true impact of their project, they aren’t only focused on building the CLM system.
-They’re focused on improving Westmorr’s overall presence and utilization of SharePoint and O365 to manage the business.
-Sales will consider ways to improve content discoverability, enhance user experience, deliver automation and reduced overhead, surface useful reporting and metrics solutions, and align the organization on a common taxonomy.
-They’ll do that in scale first, and after demonstrating success, work on driving architectural changes to all of Office 365 and SharePoint business management initiatives.
+The team will consider ways to improve content discoverability, enhance user experience, deliver automation and reduced overhead, surface useful reporting and metrics solutions, and align the organization on a common taxonomy.

 Using the Organizational Structure to define Site Structure

-- Westmorr’s employees in Sales and all other departments
+- Employees in Sales and all other departments.

 - Communications with customers and coworkers in various departments